Gurjaka/Gurjaka/README.md

 ## 📝 More About Me
 - **In my free time, I enjoy [Coding, Reading, Playing video games, and Watching Films/Animes].**
 - **In the future, I plan to learn more about artificial intelligence, machine learning and electrical engineering.**
 ---

+## ☕ Support Me on Ko-Fi
+If you'd like to support my projects and help me stay fueled with caffeine, consider donating on [Ko-Fi](https://ko-fi.com/gurjaka).
+Your support is greatly appreciated!

+---